andyhomecode/image_renamer/README.md

 python main.py

-- Use ← and → arrow keys to navigate images.
+- Use ← and → arrow keys to navigate between images.
-- Each image triggers voice input.
+- For each image, a floating overlay window will appear.
+- You can type a description, and optionally use a persistent prefix.
+- Press `L` to toggle including/excluding the location in the filename.
+- Press `P` to toggle using a persistent prefix.
+- Press `Enter` to confirm and rename the image (or preview if in test mode).
-- When satisfied, turn off test mode in `main.py` to apply real renaming.
+- When satisfied, turn off `test_mode` in `main.py` to apply real renaming.

 ---